AlphaKretin/bastion-bot/README.md

 `triviaMaxRounds` is the maximum number of rounds a player can set the trivia game to run for, to prevent someone from forcing it to run for an arbitrarily long time.
 This field is optional - if it is missing, Bastion will default to what you see above.

 `triviaLocks` is an object with server IDs as keys and an array of channel IDs as the properties.
 If a server is in the object, the trivia game can only be player in the channels listed in the array.
 This field is optional - if it is missing, Bastion will default to what you see above, and you can configure it through Bastion even if you don't run the copy using the `.tlock` command.

+`botOwner` is the Discord user ID of the user you consider to own the bot, likely yourself, for the sake of administrative functions.
+This field is optional - if it is missing, such functions will be disabled.

+`scriptFunctions` is the name of the JSON file Bastion will load containing information about the YGOPro API's functions - details on this file below.
+This field is optional - if it is missing, searching for functions will be disabled.

+`scriptConstants` is the name of the JSON file Bastion will load containing information about the YGOPro API's constants - details on this file below.
+This field is optional - if it is missing, searching for constants will be disabled.

+`scriptParams` is the name of the JSON file Bastion will load containing information about the YGOPro API's parameters - details on this file below.
+This field is optional - if it is missing, searching for parameters will be disabled.

 ### Shortcuts
 By default, the shortcut file is called `shortcuts.json`, and is expected to be found in a subfolder of the local directory called `config`, i.e. `config/shortcuts.json`.
 The script expects `shortcut.json` to contain a JSON array of arrays, with contents like the following: